-10 True, W. (2011).
-'Global ethylene producers add record capacity in 2010'.
-In: Oil & Gas Journal 109.14 (2011), pp. 100-104.
-11 Corma, A. et al. (2007).
-'Chemical Routes for the Transformation of Biomass into Chemicals'.
-In: Chemical & Engineering News 107.6, pp. 2411-2502.
+11 True, W. (2011) Global ethylene producers add record capacity in 2010.
+Oil & Gas Journal 109(14):100-104.
+12 Corma, A. et al. (2007) Chemical Routes for the Transformation of Biomass into Chemicals.
+Chemical & Engineering News 107(6):2411-2502.
 Succinic acid is considered an important platform chemical that can be produced from renewable resources and its market size has been projected to be about 250 kt per year.
-Production has recently started at a scale of a few thousand tonnes per year but new larger production plants are planned.12
+Production has recently started at a scale of a few thousand tonnes per year but new larger production plants are planned.

 Figure 3.5 Succinic acid as a platform chemical.
-Source: Corma A. et al (2007), see Footnote 11.
+Source: Corma A. et al (2007).

 Succinic acid can be produced by the fermentation of glucose and used as a precursor for a range of products (Figure 3.5).
-For instance, succinate esters are intermediates for the production of 1,4-butanediol, tetrahydrofuran and γ-butyrolactone: 1,4-butanediol is an important building block for the production of polyesters, polyethers and polyurethanes; tetrahydrofuran is used as an industrial solvent for PVC and can be polymerised to form poly (tetramethylene ether) glycol (PTMEG); γ-butyrolactone is another industrial solvent and is an intermediate for the production of agrochemicals and pharmaceuticals.
+For instance, succinate esters are intermediates for the production of 1,4-butanediol, tetrahydrofuran and $\gamma$ -butyrolactone: 1,4-butanediol is an important building block for the production of polyesters, polyethers and polyurethanes; tetrahydrofuran is used as an industrial solvent for PVC and can be polymerised to form poly (tetramethylene ether) glycol (PTMEG); $\gamma$ -butyrolactone is another industrial solvent and is an intermediate for the production of agrochemicals and pharmaceuticals.
 Fumaric acid is currently under investigation for treatment of multiple sclerosis.